What is a Session Beer? — What Makes Beer “Sessionable”?

-Session beer.
-You hear the word all the time, but what does it mean and what does it say about the beer you are drinking?
+Beer drinkers hear the term “Session Beer” all the time, but what exactly is a Session Beer?
+What does this beer term say about the beer you are drinking?

 By The Beer Community on Jul.
 12, 2017